5 most common Botox complications

 • Trouble closing your mouth fully

 When does this occur?
-It can happen after treating fine lines around the lips, as the muscles in this area may temporarily become weaker.
+It may happen after treating fine lines around the lips, as the muscles in this area can temporarily weaken.

 3. The “Spock effect”

 What is this?
-The eyebrows appear unnaturally raised, especially at the outer corners.
+The eyebrows appear overly raised, especially at the outer edges.

 Why does this happen?
-Botox has not been evenly distributed across the forehead, so some muscles remain stronger than others.
+Botox has not been evenly distributed across the forehead, so some muscles remain more active than others.

 4. Crooked smile